TakafumiSakagami/cpiaengine/README.md

 Adjusts the cropping and positioning of the window that contains the textbox image.

-There are two presets by default stored within the `void presets` area of code in `main.cpp`.
+There are two presets by default stored within the `void presets` area of code in `texter.h`.

 1 sets it to a conventional dialogue box, while 2 takes up a large amount of the screen.